 - KalaMals Alaskan Malamutes – From being a foster home for Alaskan Malamutes, the owners decided to start their own kennel in the mountains of Virginia.
-They have been able to produce champion dogs and, over the years, still strive to improve their bloodline.
+This reputable breeder has been able to produce champion dogs and, over the years, still strives to improve the Alaskan Malamute dog breed.
 If you’re not looking for a puppy, you can choose an adult dog from their list of available dogs.

-- Cascade Malamutes – With over 40 years of experience, you can ensure that this breeder only provides top-quality Alaskan Malamute puppies.
+- Cascade Malamutes – Since Cascade Malamutes has been breeding dogs for 40 years now, you can ensure that they only provide top-quality Alaskan Malamute puppies.
 You can also benefit from boarding and training services offered by the owners.
-The application starts by filling up an online form on their website.
+The application starts by filling out an online form.

 - Snowlion Alaskan Malamutes – This is another long-time breeder that has been providing well-tempered and healthy Alaskan Malamutes for over 30 years.
 Their dogs can enjoy the national forest of California, where they are free to enjoy and explore the surroundings.

 An alternative to purchasing an Alaskan Malamute from a breeder is adopting one from a shelter or rescue.
 This means smaller fees and a chance to save a dog’s life.

 Check out these rescue groups for adoptable Alaskan Malamutes: